zerosecuritylab/blog/_posts/2019-02-01-Elinjection.md

 ---
 title: Remote Code execution with EL Injection Vulnerabilities
 ---

-#
-## Remote Code Execution with EL Injection Vulnerabilities

-Asif Durani - asifdurani09@gmail.com - @ksecurity45

-**29.01.2019**

 ##
 ## Abstract

-This paper discusses a vulnerability class called &quot;Expression Language Injection (EL Injection)&quot;.
-Although several security researchers have published details in the past, the bug class is still fairly unknown.

-EL Injection is a serious security threat over the Internet for the various dynamic applications.
-In today&#39;s world, there is a universal need present for dynamic applications.
-As the use of dynamic applications for various online services is rising, so is the security threats increasing.
-This paper defines a methodology for detecting and exploiting EL injection.
+This post defines a methodology for detecting and exploiting EL injection.

 ##
 ## Introduction